 UCSD Biomedical Sciences (BMS) Graduate Core Course

 The primary goal of this course is to enable incoming students to transition from passive "fact-based" learning to an active, collaborative, and skeptical thinking and learning style necessary for success in graduate school and beyond.
-Through a series of eleven week-long modules taught by School of Medicine scientists and physicians, students will learn to identify important open questions, design experimental strategies, and evaluate results critically.
+Through a series of eleven week-long modules taught by School of Medicine scientists and physicians, students learn to identify important open questions, design experimental strategies, and evaluate results critically.

-In most modules, students will immerse themselves in a different aspect of basic science and explore the links between research and human disease; in others, students will explore a few important experimental approaches that they may not have been exposed to during undergraduate classwork.
-During the course, students will expand their knowledge of some key questions facing current medical researchers, and will develop a framework for conceptual thinking to guide their own research projects.
+In most modules, students immerse themselves in a different aspect of basic science and explore the links between research and human disease; in others, students will explore a few important experimental approaches that they may not have been exposed to during undergraduate classwork.
+During the course, students expand their knowledge of some key questions facing current medical researchers, and develop a framework for conceptual thinking to guide their own research projects.

 For enrolled students: The BIOM 200 Course Web Site and calendar is at ted.ucsd.edu

 (Log in with your UCSD ACMS (email) username and password)